 Liposuction is safe and effective for permanent removal of fat.
-Common sites of fat removal are the back, waist, hips, thighs, buttocks, flanks, abdomen, and neck.
+Common sites of fat removal are the back, waist, hips, thighs, buttocks, flanks, abdomen, and neck to trim contours and accentuate curves.
 Best results are achieved if your skin retains youthful elasticity.
 This is evaluated during consultation.
 Liposuction is performed under local anesthesia for single or small areas, and general anesthesia for several areas or larger amounts of fat removal.
 Recovery lasts days to weeks, and scars are minimal.
 Liposuction is not a procedure to lose weight.
-Because only fat is removed, liposuction does not correct sagging skin after weight loss or aging.
-For both skin AND fat removal, dermolipectomy (removal of both skin and fat) is recommended.
+We recommend the highly effective 10x program for body weight and total body fat reduction.
+Because liposuction removes only fat but no skin, liposuction does not shrink or reduce loose sagging skin after weight loss or aging.
+For both skin AND fat removal, individualized dermolipectomy (removal of both skin and fat) is recommended.
+Fat removed by liposuction can be transferred to other areas of the body (often buttocks or breasts) for augmentation if desired.
+We incorporate the advanced Acquicell® power assisted system for a smoother result and Lipo-Loop® closed sterile fat transfer technology for maximal success.

-There are a variety of liposuction techniques available, but Dr. Laverson uses the tumescent technique.
-Tumescent means “to swell,” and this technique involves the injection of fluid into the targeted area to achieve a swollen and firm effect that will aid in the safe removal of fat.
-The amount of fluid injected can be up to three times the volume of the fat that will be removed.
-The tumescent technique works best for fatty deposits in well-defined, localized areas.
-Benefits include reduced blood loss, low risk of complications, and extended effects of the anesthetic, which can last up to 24 hours after the surgery, significantly reducing immediate pain and discomfort.
+A variety of liposuction techniques are described, and having tested them all, Dr. Laverson applies standard tumescent technique.
+Tumescent means “to swell.”
+A prescribed formulation of sterile fluid is gently infiltrated into the targeted area for a swollen and firm effect that will promote safe and effective fat removal.
+The amount of fluid injected is about equal to the volume of fat that will be removed.
+Benefits of tumescent liposuction include reduced blood loss, low risk of complications, and extended effects of the anesthetic, which can last up to 24 hours after surgery, significantly reducing immediate pain and discomfort.

 Dermolipectomy scars are longer than liposuction scars, but plastic surgical wound closure, advanced scar management techniques, and patience to allow healing minimize the visibility of dermolipectomy scars.
 Shape and proportion of the abdomen, breasts, thighs, and upper arms can be improved significantly.
 If weight control has been a problem for you, Dr. Laverson recommends 10x.diet for lifelong success.
 10x.diet has helped many lose ten to fifty pounds or more, and keep it off.
 Sometimes, weight loss avoids the need for liposuction altogether.
 If you still have fat bulge(s) after achieving the body composition you like, liposuction often removes them nicely.
 Final result depends on the amount and distribution of fat, and your skin quality.
 Thermi-RF (radiofrequency skin tightening) works well to shrink small amounts of loose skin.
 At consultation, you’ll learn what’s best for you, and what to expect.